 I live in Cleveland, where I write poems, stories, and nonfiction.
-I teach literature and composition at Lorain County Community College.
+I teach literature and composition at Lorain County Community College and lead school tours at the Cleveland Museum of Art.
 I attended Berklee College of Music and received an MA in creative writing from Cleveland State University.
 I was editor of the literary magazine Whiskey Island.
-My poems and fiction have appeared or are forthcoming in Cobalt Review, I-70 Review, Brilliant Corners, Voices of Cleveland, Jerry Jazz Musician, The Little Magazine, Context South, Black River Review, Green Fuse, Coventry Reader, and elsewhere.
-Nonfiction publications include articles and reviews on literature and music.
-I've interviewed David Foster Wallace (anthologized in Conversations with David Foster Wallace, University of Mississippi Press), New Orleans music documentarian Stevenson Palfi, jazz trumpeter Benny Bailey, authors Ken Kesey, Nat Hentoff, Studs Terkel, and others.
+My poems and fiction have appeared in several publications.
+Nonfiction publications include articles and on literature and music.
+I've interviewed authors David Foster Wallace, Ken Kesey, Studs Terkel, Nat Hentoff, and other artists and musicians.

 "American House."
 I-70 Review (upcoming).